DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/4 Events/Events.md

 ---
 ##### shortDescription
-This section describes the events this widget raises.
+This section describes the events this UI component raises.
 ---